BestTimesToVisit.com Logo

 safety

 Altitude sickness is real, folks!
-Take it easy on your first day.
-Drink plenty of water (more than you think you need) and avoid alcohol and strenuous activity until you're acclimated.
-If you start feeling a headache or nausea, descend to a lower elevation immediately.
-Many visitors underestimate this, leading to a miserable experience.
+Take it easy your first day, stay hydrated (drink way more water than you think you need), and avoid alcohol and heavy meals.
+If you start feeling a headache or nausea, head to a lower elevation immediately.
+Estes Park is a good place to acclimatize before heading higher into the park.

 money